shalb/cdev-examples/aws/eks-model/README.md

             secretName: huggingface-model-chat
 ```

-Note that if you are using `cluster.dev` domain with your project prefix(please make it unique) the DNS zone would be auto configured.
+Note that if you are using the `cluster.dev` domain with your project prefix (please make it unique), the DNS zone will be auto-configured.

-Also if you'd like to expose API for your model, you can set the Ingress in corresponded model section.
+If you'd like to expose the API for your model, you can set the Ingress in the corresponding model section.